 - One application wants the ability to scan the contact list

 - Ten applications want access to coarse locations, via WiFi networks and cell towers

 - Thirty applications ask for the ability to write files to your device

 - Twenty-nine apps want to read files on your device

 Thus, it becomes critical to ask and analyze why a beauty camera application would want to record audio, go through your contacts list or track your GPS location.

 What the Applications Want With All Your Data

 Looking at the problems in the past that these application developers have had with the collection of data, the answer is pretty obvious, and that’s money.
 Application developers could make plenty of money by selling a user’s data to advertisers.
 Agreements on location-sharing between app developers and app brokers in which applications could send GPS locations up to 14,000 times a day could bring in plenty of revenue.

 Taking into consideration the dangers and risks of these popular third-party camera applications, it is imperative to note the following:

 Downloading an application from insecure or unofficial websites increases ransomware malware risk, Trojan viruses, and spyware that could infect your device.
-A hacker, in a worst-case scenario could even take complete control of the mobile device.
-There are more dependable, bigger applications out there with the same features, have a clearer ownership structure and more accountable, such as Instagram, Snapchat, and Messenger.
+A hacker, in a worst-case scenario, could even take complete control of the mobile device.
+There are more dependable, bigger applications out there with the same features, have a clearer ownership structure, and are more accountable, such as Instagram, Snapchat, and Messenger.